JrSchild/jr-crop-cordova/README.md

 jr-crop cordova example application
 =====================

-A starting project for Ionic that optionally supports using custom SCSS.
+An example cordova application for the jr-crop library.

-Make sure you have the ionic cli installed.
+Make sure you have the ionic cli installed:

 ```bash
 $ npm install -g ionic
 ```

-CD into the directory, install the plugins, bower components and add the platform:
+Clone and `cd` into the directory, install the plugins, bower components and add the platform:
 ```bash
 cordova plugin add cordova-plugin-camera cordova-plugin-console cordova-plugin-device cordova-plugin-splashscreen cordova-plugin-statusbar cordova-plugin-whitelist ionic-plugin-keyboard &&
 bower install &&